 Spicejet, 1mg, Bookmyshow, Swiggy, Grofers, Zomato, Airtel, Zerodha

 Launched in the year 2001, CCAvenue is one of the oldest payment gateways in India.
 It has recently overhauled the UI of their website and merchant dashboard.
-When I was talking with them for integration with our online invoicing software in 2014, they had the slowest onboarding period (15-20days).
+When we were talking with them for integration with our online invoicing software in 2014, they had the slowest onboarding period (15-20days).
 Nowadays, they are claiming to complete the activation in 24hrs.

-CCAvenue supports almost every bank and payment option out there.
+CCAvenue supports almost every bank and payment option, included in (UPI, indian and international credit cards) out there.
 It’s reliable and used by high volume eCommerce websites like Snapdeal.
-I would strongly recommend this payment gateway to startups if they wave off the annual maintenance charges completely.
+We would strongly recommend this payment gateway to startups if they wave off the annual maintenance charges completely.

 Go for CCAvenue if you are looking for a reliable payment gateway in India that is tried and tested.